All Stories

 “They love it.
 They love to color early in the morning.
 I have a lot of residents who love math.
 They like crosswords, puzzles.
 They’re very active.
 It’s like school for them,” she says.

-Tatiana can’t say enough praises for an activities resource subscription that she has access to through her Education Fund.
-The subscription gives activities assistants unlimited access to thousands of ideas and resources for focused activities, music therapy, humour, games, trivia, art and crafts, multicultural programs, and more.
+Tatiana can’t sing enough praises for an activities resource subscription that she has access to through her Education Fund.
+The subscription gives activities assistants at nursing homes unlimited access to thousands of ideas and resources for focused activities, music therapy, humor, games, trivia, art and crafts, multicultural programs, and more.

 Tatiana says the subscription may have given her more ideas and more resources for her day-to-day planning, but the real benefactors are the residents.